lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 #### Set game mode
 > **THIS NO LONGER WORKS WITH macOS 16!**
 >
-> See [[2025-09-11-playing-windows-games#"Symbol not found" when setting game mode|"Symbol not found" when setting game mode]] for more details.
+> See ["Symbol not found" when setting game mode](2025-09-11-playing-windows-games.md#symbol-not-found-when-setting-game-mode) for more details.
 {: .prompt-important }

-This requires XCode, which is one of the [[2025-09-11-playing-windows-games#Requirements|Requirements]] (you should already have it by now).
+This requires XCode, which is one of the [Requirements](2025-09-11-playing-windows-games.md#requirements) (you should already have it by now).

 {% tabs game-mode %}
     ---TAB: Enable